PushItToProd/my-hledger/README.md

 * **loan_progress** - Shows loan balances by month.
 * **pockets** - Shows funds in envelopes not marked for specific expenses.
+* **validate_dates** - hledger's check-dates chokes if you have multiple files, so this iterates over all journal files and checks them individually.
 * **validate_envelopes** - Checks whether cash balance and budget balance are equal.

 Some of the above files have required variables that must be set